alcandafalcon/moviespambot/README.md

 # moviespambot

+Spam friends with massive scripts of shrek, shrek 2, or bee movie.

-random movie spam bot for the fun of it run script and put your cursor in some messgaign service input box to spam (annoy) your friends
+Run script and put your cursor in some messaging service input box to spam (annoy) your friends

-will build the scraper and incorporate the text cleaner soon
+Will build the scraper and incorporate the text cleaner soon.